mpangburn/IteratorTools/README.md

 ```

 ### repeater(value:times:)
 Returns an iterator-sequence repeating a value, either infinitely or a specified number of times.
-Defaults to infinite repetition without an argument for `times`.
+This function defaults to infinite repetition without an argument for `times`.

 ```swift
 let values = repeater(value: 0)